ynloultratech/graphql-bundle/doc/crud-operations.md

 ## UPDATE

-The **update** operation is similar to the **add** operation, to enable this operation must set **"update"** to the list of operations included in the `CRUDOperations` annotation.
+The **update** operation is similar to the **add** operation, to enable this operation must add `MutationUpdate` annotation.

 Like **add** operation the **update** require a form to enter the data to modify.